stefanrsathianathen/urban-pancake/README.md

  - If we get an OFF, we will have an ON
  - All the taps are sorted by time (earliest is first)

+ If the trips.csv already exists a second run of the app will overwrite the old file